peter-akworo/peter-akworo/README.md

 Hello👋.
 I'm Peter, I'm a Data Analyst(Beginner) working in Data Analysis|Data Science|Business Intelligence|DataViz in the humanitarian sector - so far in health(Malaria and HIV/Aids) and forced migration(Livelihood/Migration).

-## 🌱👯🤔💬 I’m currently learning, looking to collaborate on,need help with and you can ask me about:
+## 🌱👯🤔💬 I’m currently learning,looking to collaborate and have a conversation on:
  * Python.
  * PostgreSQL.
  * R.